AeroMAPS/AeroMAPS/docs/books/documentation_gui.md

 epidemic, a 66% decline in air traffic in 2020 compared with 2019 and a return to the 2019 level by 2024 according to
 <a href="https://www.iata.org/contentassets/6dfc19c3fdce4c9c8d5f1565c472b53f/2020-09-29-02-fr.pdf" target="_blank">IATA</a>
 are considered.
-This modeling also takes into account the decrease aircraft load factor in 2020, which has dropped to 58.5% according to
+This modeling also takes into account the decrease aircraft load factor in 2020, which has dropped to 65.2%, against 82.4% in 2019.
-<a href="https://www.iata.org/contentassets/6dfc19c3fdce4c9c8d5f1565c472b53f/2020-09-29-02-fr.pdf" target="_blank">IATA</a>,
-against 82.4% in 2019.
 Similarly, due to the fact that more efficient aircraft did not fly, overall fleet performance has dropped (energy intensity per ASK increased by 30.5%).
 Thus, due to these factors, a paradoxical situation is obtained.
 Indeed, this drop in performance leads here to an increase in emissions compared to those expected without modification of the efficiency levers of action.

 Overall, the user can directly define mean air traffic growth rates on the period 2020--2050 for the four considered markets in the model: passenger short-range, passenger medium-range, passenger long-range and freight.
 By default,